Chart Color Schemes

 AreaSearch analysis indicates Elsternwick maintains employment conditions that align with national benchmarks

-Elsternwick has a highly educated workforce with professional services being prominently represented.
-The unemployment rate in June 2025 was 3.5%.
+Elsternwick has a highly educated workforce with professional services being strongly represented.
+Its unemployment rate was 3.5% as of June 2021.

-Over the past year, there has been relative employment stability.
-As of June 2025, 7,661 residents were employed while the unemployment rate was 1.1% lower than Greater Melbourne's rate of 4.6%.
-Workforce participation in Elsternwick was higher at 69.6%, compared to Greater Melbourne's 64.1%.
-The leading employment industries among residents included professional & technical, health care & social assistance, and education & training.
+Over the past year, employment stability was relatively high.
+As of June 2025, 7661 residents were employed, with an unemployment rate of 3.4%, which is 1.1% below Greater Melbourne's rate of 4.6%.
+Workforce participation in Elsternwick was 69.6%, compared to Greater Melbourne's 64.1%.
+The leading employment industries among residents are professional & technical, health care & social assistance, and education & training.

-Professional & technical services showed particularly strong specialization with an employment share of 1.7 times the regional level.
-Conversely, manufacturing had lower representation at 3.8%, compared to the regional average of 7.2%.
-While local employment opportunities exist, many residents commute elsewhere for work based on Census data.
-Over the 12 months to June 2025, employment in Elsternwick increased by 0.0% while labour force grew by 1.3%, leading to an unemployment rise of 1.3 percentage points.
-In comparison, Greater Melbourne recorded employment growth of 3.5%, labour force growth of 4.0%, and an unemployment increase of 0.5 percentage points.
-Providing broader context, state-level data for Victoria as of Sep-25 showed employment grew by 1.08% year-on-year, adding 39,880 jobs, with the state unemployment rate at 4.7%.
-This was compared to the national unemployment rate of 4.5%, and the state's employment growth outpaced the national average of 0.26%.
-Jobs and Skills Australia's national employment forecasts from May 2025 projected that national employment would expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Elsternwick's employment mix suggested local growth of approximately 7.3% over five years and 14.6% over ten years, though this was a simple weighting extrapolation for illustrative purposes and did not account for localised population projections.
+Professional & technical services show particularly strong specialization, with an employment share of 1.7 times the regional level, while manufacturing has lower representation at 3.8% compared to the regional average of 7.2%.
+Over the 12 months to June 2025, employment in Elsternwick increased by 0%, while labour force increased by 1.3%, resulting in an unemployment rise of 1.3 percentage points.
+By comparison, Greater Melbourne recorded employment growth of 3.5% and unemployment rose by 0.5 percentage points during the same period.
+According to Jobs and Skills Australia's national employment forecasts from May 2025, national employment is projected to expand by 6.6% over five years and 13.7% over ten years.
+Applying these industry-specific projections to Elsternwick's employment mix suggests local growth of approximately 7.3% over five years and 14.6% over ten years.

 Frequently Asked Questions - Employment